-20. Under the delegated authority and oversight from the RSG, the CIO's responsibilities and function include, but not limited to, (a) Directing the work programme of the Office of Investment Management by implementing the strategic and tactical asset allocation based on the investment policy and strategy set by the RSG and by overseeing the five strategic portfolios: Public Equities, Private Equity/Real Assets, Real Estate, Fixed Income, and Cash and Short-term securities; (b)
+20. Under the delegated authority and oversight from the RSG, the CIO's responsibilities and function include, but not limited to, (a) Directing the work programme of the Office of Investment Management by implementing the strategic and tactical asset allocation based on the investment policy and strategy set by the RSG and by overseeing the five strategic portfolios: Public Equities, Private Equity/

-Assisting the RSG to report on related matters to the Pension Board, ACABQ and the Fifth Committee, (c) Collaborating in the Asset and Liabilities Management working Group, together with the Pension Fund Administration and other staff in the Office of Investment Management, in the development of the Asset and Liability Management studies.
+Real Assets, Real Estate, Fixed Income, and Cash and Short-term securities; (b) Assisting the RSG to report on related matters to the Pension Board, ACABQ and the Fifth Committee, (c) Collaborating in the Asset and Liabilities Management working Group, together with the Pension Fund Administration and other staff in the Office of Investment Management, in the development of the Asset and Liability Management studies, (d) Defining and implementing the sustainable investing strategy and impact investing program.